secretstartups/handbook/business-technology/data-team/platform/index.html.md

 ### Data Sources

 The following table indexes all of the RAW data sources we are loading into the data wareouse.
 We manage the development backlog and priorities in the [New Data Source/Pipeline Project Management](https://docs.google.com/spreadsheets/d/14uqsAIqRnyyL9Ta39QYwheXnf0k86yTTIKhrkY_1el8/edit#gid=0) sheet, with links to GitLab issues for up-to-date status and progress management.
+The [new data source handbook](/handbook/business-technology/data-team/how-we-work/new-data-source/) page describes how the Data Team handles any request for new data sources.

 **Key**
 - Pipeline: The technology we use to replicate data.